luguodata/Disaster-Response-Pipeline/README.md

 ### **3**. **Web App**
-This part will create a flask web app to visualize some data distributions of disaster <br />
-messages and categories.
-Also, it allows input messages and get the predicted <br />
-classification category results.  <br />
+This part will create a flask web app to visualize some data distributions of disaster messages and categories.
+Also, it allows input messages and get the predicted classification category results.  <br />

 **code: app/run.py** <br />